This page is to celebrate our community of Artists and Partners.

 Rufus is part of Gate Generations

-Yasmin Hafesji is a director and dramaturg.
+Yasmin Hafesji is Associate Director at the Gate.
 She was a member of the Young Vic Introduction to Directing Programme 2017, led by Natalie Abrahami.

 As assistant director, theatre includes: Women Beware Women (Globe Theatre); Fairview (Young Vic Theatre); Dear Elizabeth (Gate Theatre); The Mob Reformers (Lyric Hammersmith).